-The Amazon Firestick is a fantastic tool for entertainment lovers – allowing you to turn ordinary TVs into fully-fledged online streaming centers.
-This opens up a huge range of content, from streaming platforms like Netflix to YouTube or Hulu.
+The Amazon Fire Stick is a fantastic tool for entertainment lovers – it allows you to turn ordinary TVs into fully-fledged online streaming centers.
+This opens up a huge range of content from streaming platforms like Netflix, YouTube, or Hulu.

-However, using Fire Sticks can be frustrating, especially when geo-blockers prevent you from accessing the full range of TV and movie content.
+However, using Fire Sticks can be frustrating, especially when geo-blocking prevents you from accessing the full range of TV and movie content.
 Moreover, it can also lead to security issues if you stream the wrong sort of material.
 Both of those reasons make it a good idea to combine your Amazon Fire Stick with a high-quality VPN – and that’s where TunnelBear steps into the frame.

 TunnelBear is a leading VPN (Virtual Private Network), offering solid encryption and anonymization for Fire Stick users.
 But can you install it on Amazon’s streaming accessory?
 This blog will explain everything you need to know.

 How to use a VPN on Amazon Fire Stick

 - Plug your Fire Stick into an HDMI port of your TV

 - Connect to the Wi-Fi and log in with your Amazon account

 - Go to the Amazon App Store and search for a compatible VPN service – we recommend NordVPN

 - Install the app and log in with your credentials